WPIRoboticsProjects/inndie-docker-images/README.md

-# Axon Docker Images
+# INNDiE Docker Images

-These are the dockerfiles for developing and using Axon.
+These are the dockerfiles for developing and using INNDiE.

-## axon-playground

-- Based on Ubuntu 18.04
-- Contains TensorFlow, ONNX, and Jupyter
-- Starts a Jupyter Notebook server on 8888